Luciole (barge)

-The Luciole is a converted French barge, or péniche.
+Luciole is a converted French barge, or péniche.
 She was built in 1926.
 In 1966 she became the first hotel barge on the French canal system.
 She now operates on the Canal du Nivernais and River Yonne, her home mooring is in Auxerre.

 History

-The Luciole was constructed in 1926 at the Chantiers de Petite-Synthe in Dunkerque as the mule-drawn vessel Ponctuel.
+Luciole was constructed in 1926 at the Chantiers de Petite-Synthe in Dunkerque as the mule-drawn vessel Ponctuel.
 Later equipped with an engine, she carried 180 tons of cargo.
-In 1966 an Englishman, Richard Parsons, bought her and converted her to become the first hotel-barge plying the rivers and canals of France, under the name Palinurus, carrying 22 passengers.
+In 1966 Richard Parsons, bought her and converted her to become the first hotel-barge plying the rivers and canals of France, under the name Palinurus, carrying 22 passengers.
 She operated in the Burgundy region, before moving southward to the Canal du Midi and Canal Latéral à la Garonne.

 In 1985 she was purchased by the British company Inland Voyages Ltd and brought back to Burgundy.
 There she was rebuilt, with a raised superstructure, and with the interior remodelled to carry 12 passengers in six double or twin bedded cabins and two single cabins, all with air-conditioning and en-suite bathrooms.